11 Dec How to Keep Your Inground Pool in Pristine Condition

 Clean your pool weekly

 To keep your inground pool in good condition, make sure to clean it every week.
 Use a pool skimmer to get rid of floating debris on the water’s surface.
-Then, you can clean the pool sides by scrubbing them with a toothbrush.
+Then, you can clean the pool sides by scrubbing them with a pool brush.
 Once the dirt has settled at the bottom of the pool, use a pool vacuum to thoroughly clean the pool.

 Treat with algaecide